 What you get for your Money:

-Deliveries for the Cupra Ateca are due to begin in January 2019 and, along with other future models, will be sold through selected SEAT dealerships.
-As part of the brand's launch, the first 7,000 customers purchasing an Ateca will receive a limited-edition carbon fibre case embossed with the Cupra logo in copper.
+Deliveries for the Cupra Ateca are due to begin in January 2019 and, along with other future models, will be sold through one dealership initially, Airside Cupra, in Dublin.
+As part of the brand's international launch, the first 7,000 customers purchasing an Ateca will receive a limited-edition carbon fibre case embossed with the Cupra logo in copper.
 Inside is a special carbon Cupra key cover and bracelet.

 It might seem like something of a lone wolf in the segment right now, but with a pack of similarly powerful SUVs on the horizon, the Cupra Ateca is getting a head start.
 Its sharp styling is tastefully done, carrying enough subtlety to escape the attention of many.
 If you have to have an SUV, but you still want your performance kicks, then this Cupra could be right up your street.